When to extend a lease - residential flats

 Difficulty selling

-Even for leaseholders that are mortgage free, any potential buyer is severely retricted by their mortgage lender's requirements.
-Most buyers fund a purchase with a mortgage, resulting in less potential buyers, if their lender cannot accept the low lease term.
-Anyone looking to buy without a mortgage will most definitely be advised by their solicitor of the term of the lease, and it's effects on the value of the property.
-Unfortunately it's a common scenerio where a buyer withdraws from a purchase several weeks after conveyencers are instructed due to discovering a low lease term, leaving both the buyer and seller out of pocket with abortive legal expenses.
+Even for leaseholders that are mortgage-free, any potential buyer is severely restricted by their mortgage lender's requirements.
+Most buyers fund a purchase with a mortgage, resulting in fewer potential buyers if their lender cannot accept the low lease term.
+Anyone looking to buy without a mortgage will most definitely be advised by their solicitor of the term of the lease and its effects on the value of the property.
+Unfortunately, it's a common scenario where a buyer withdraws from a purchase several weeks after conveyancers are instructed due to discovering a low lease term, leaving both the buyer and seller out of pocket with abortive legal expenses.

 Diminution in value

-Due to the increasing premium to extend a lease (year on year), the value of a lease diminishes by a value roughly equal to 120% of the increased premium.
-It's unlikely that a buyer would want to commence a lease extension process - there's a huge amount of uncertainty.
+Due to the increasing premium toextend a lease year on year, the value of a lease diminishes by a value roughly equal to 120% of the increased premium.
+It's unlikely that a buyer would want to commence a lease extension process due to the uncertainty involved.
 The chart below provides an example of this reduction in value over time.
-As the remaining lease term drops, the rate at which the property value diminishes increases, hence posing the question to any leaseholder... why wait if funding is available?
+As the remaining lease term drops, the rate at which the property value diminishes increases, hence posing the question to any leaseholder: why wait if funding is available?